adibkhan/Brain.API/README.md

 # Brain.API

 ## Properties
-* This API is created using the following technologies: ServiceStack, ASP.Net, MOQ, Funq, Swagger
+* This API is created using the following technologies: ServiceStack, ASP.Net, MOQ, Funq and Swagger
-* The solution is divided into following projects
+* The solution is divided into the following projects

 |	Project|Description
 -------|----------------